 International and Other Qualifications:

-- Mathematics at O Level/Junior High School and equivalent AND
+- Additional Mathematics at Junior High School and equivalent AND

 - Physics/Chemistry/Biology/Economics at Senior High School